nopSolutions/nopCommerce/README.md

 ### Contribute ###

 As a free and open-source project, we are very grateful to everyone who helps us to develop nopCommerce.
-Please find more details about the options and bonuses for contributors at [https://www.nopcommerce.com/contribute](https://www.nopcommerce.com/contribute).
+Please find more details about the options and bonuses for contributors at [сontribute page](https://www.nopcommerce.com/contribute?utm_source=github&utm_medium=content&utm_campaign=github&utm_content=сontribute).